 If you know in advance where you want to dine, make sure to start making reservations.
 Early!
 If they are booked, don’t be afraid to call or ask if they have a wait list you can be on.
 I am.

 If you do get in, make sure to adhere to the establishment’s mask wearing rules.
-The “no mask” is the new “No shirt, no shows, no service” rule.
+The “no mask” is the new “No shirt, no shoes, no service” rule.

 You’ll Also Like